airiharuki/UsefulWindowsPrograms/README.md

 <br>**Office2021Activator** is a a program that lets you activate your Microsoft Office 2021 for free!

 Note: Change the repository name to WindowsRelatedBatch to UsefulWindowsProgram on 12 March, 2022 :D

+P.S: Every code and software that exists here are under Mozilla Public License 2.0.